Retreat day for ministers and pastors

 Thanks to a subsidy from the Protestant Church in the Netherlands, the personal contribution is low: €12.50.

-Ministers receive PE points for attending this day.
+Ministers receive continuing education credits for attending this day.

 Migrant & Church Working Group